aileencomer/driving-engine/guides/customization/iOS.md

 ## Access Raw GPS Trails

 If you'd like finer granularity than trip summaries, you can access raw GPS and activity data from the SDK.
-You can do this by enabling Developer Mode and Raw Data capture as shown below.
+You can do this by enabling developer mode in order to use raw data capture as shown below.

 ```swift
 func configureDriveEngine() {